Sunday, July 20, 2025

 The Arms of Savoy

 Although this is clearly an Austrian M1861 pattern officer's sword, it is marked with the arms of Savoy (on the hilt, above, and on the blade, below).
+A bit more information on the maker that I ran across later indicates that Frederich Horster Jr was one of only two sword makers who produced the Italian M1850 Bersagliere saber--which has a similar blade profile to this one.
 The dating of this sword puts it in the timeframe of the Risorgimento, during which the house of Savoy (Piedmont-Sardinia) was aligned against Austria.
-Thus, this sword was most likely not used by an Austrian, but was most likely purchased by an officer in Italian service--and it could very well have been a standard model designed for sale to officers in that market.
+Thus, this sword was most likely not used by an Austrian, but was most likely purchased by an officer in Italian service--and it could very well have been a standard model designed for sale to that market (up to 1875).

 Excelsior!